-- 3. storage resources to hold processed image outputs, query outputs or uploaded catalogs, etc. - 4. access control to the storage resources including groups - 5. the LSST tools and processing framework including the pipeline code https://pipelines. lsst.io/ - 6. a python based interface as provided by JupyterHub (or equivalent) - 7. a fairly standard job control environment (like Condor).
+- 4. access control to the storage resources including groups - 5. the LSST tools and processing framework including the pipeline code https://pipelines. lsst.io/ - 6. a python based interface as provided by JupyterHub (or equivalent) - 7. a fairly standard job control environment (like Condor).

-The platform is intended, when put to fullest use, to allow users to run their own productionslike runs on bulk image and/or catalog data, with mechanisms for creating and tracking large groups of jobs in a batch system.
+The platform is intended, when put to fullest use, to allow users to run their own productions-like runs on bulk image and/or catalog data, with mechanisms for creating and tracking large groups of jobs in a batch system.

-The storage resources for User Generated data products come out of the SRD requirement for 10% of LSST data management capabilities to be devoted to user processing.
+The storage resources for User Generated data products come out of the SRD requirement for 10% of Rubin data management capabilities to be devoted to user processing.
 In general, they are likely to be controlled by some form of a "resource allocation committee".
 Users will probably have some small baseline automatic allocation, beyond which a SAC proposal is needed.
 The SAC may take into account scientific merit, length of time for which the storage is requested, and openness of the data to others, in setting its priorities.

-The details of access rights and transitive rights for user generated products are dealt with in LDO-13.
+The details of access rights and transitive rights for user generated products are dealt with in ? .